 You can talk to your child’s teacher about accessing support at any time during your child’s life at school, including in the middle of the school year.

-You can also speak to the school counsellor or psychologist, the year advisor if your child is in high school, or the school’s principal.
+You can also speak to the school counsellor or psychologist, the year advisor, or the school’s principal.

 You can meet with school staff to: